 Date Reviewed/Modified by Comments/Descriptions of changes

-Sept Hannah Stanfield, Senior Policy drafted
+Sept Hannah Stanfield, Sen or Policy drafted

 2020 Operational Policy

 Analyst

 June Melanie Smith, Manager, Updated to reflect Customer Programme Final

 2021 Operational Policy Decision Document, Health, Safety and Security

 review and Māori Interest Review

+March Julian Silver, Director Updated to reflect decisions on use of tools under

-Appendix One - Tools available under the Residential Tenancies Act
+2022 Policy the Residential Tenancies Act, and final sign-off

+Shannon Gatfield,

+Director Practice and

+Customer Contact

+Nick Maling, GM National

+Services

 Provision Purpose What we do in practice s40 Sets out the responsibilities all tenants must meet.
-Although we may send letters to tenants about their behaviour, letters will not be sent under this section relating to disruptive behaviour.
-In general, when a customer is not meeting their responsibilities as a tenant and we have been unable to engage with them in person, Kāinga Ora may send a letter to the customer, letting them know they're not meeting their responsibilities and providing time to remedy.
-However, we will never use a letter to state or imply that a tenant's tenancy is at risk, when we are still working with them to sustain their tenancy. s53B Enables a customer to be transferred to another social housing property if necessary or desirable for any reason and there is other housing available that is appropriate for their housing needs.
-This provision allows Kāinga Ora to transfer customers where there is alternative housing available that better suits their needs, including where the tenancy is no longer sustainable in that place due to serious and repeated disruptive behaviour. à A Transfer Notice must be provided to the customer to trigger the section This provision should only be used for disruptive behaviour as a last resort, and with Review Group approval.
-Re Where a customer is provided with a Transfer Notice and still refuses to move, Kāinga Ora may need to apply to the Tenancy Tribunal for a Possession Order This will require CE approval and need to be agreed by the Review Group and Place- based DCE.
+In general, when a customer is not meeting their responsibilities as a tenant and we have been unable to engage with them in person, Kāinga Ora may send a letter to the customer, letting them know they are not meeting their responsibilities and providing time to remedy. s53B Enables a customer to be transferred to another social housing property if necessary or desirable for any reason and there is other housing available that is appropriate for their housing needs.
+A Transfer Notice must provided to the customer to trigger the section This provision allows Kāinga Ora to transfer customers where there is alternative housing available that better suits ther needs, including where the tenancy is no longer sustainable due to serious and repeated disruptive behaviour.
+This provision should only be used for disruptive behaviour as a last resort, and with a recommendation from the Review Group and DCE approval.
+Where a customer is provided with a Required Relocation Notice and still refuses to move, Kāinga Ora may need to apply to the Tenancy Tribunal for a Possession Order This will require a recommendation from the Review Group and DCE approval.
+Any enforcement of the possession order will need DCE and CE Approval.
+Kāinga Ora will ensure there are at least two suitable alternative homes available to the customer for 10 days post enforcement of the possession order.
+See also Required Relocation Process.